-We are an independent school for boys and girls from toddlers to pre-school through 8th grade, 10 minutes from downtown Albany.
+We are an independent school for children of all genders from toddlers to pre-school through 8th grade, 10 minutes from downtown Albany.
 Parker students cultivate critical thinking and purposeful action through a challenging learning process.

 Parker students explore and expansive 77-acres that includes forest trails, a tree-house classroom, butterfly garden, pond and meadows.
 Students are outdoors in all seasons and the campus is often the inspiration for our learning.

-Demonstrates a commitment to social responsibility with respect, kindness, understanding, and engagement in a diverse world
+Parker graduates are confident in their independent thought and voice and are passionate about learning.
+They are committed to academic and intellectual integrity and demonstrate a commitment to social responsibility with respect, kindness, understanding, and engagement in a diverse world.

 Sorry, we couldn't find any posts.
 Please try a different search.

 By the Numbers